Updated: July 13th, 2021

 Avoid toys with lots of strings

 This is a tip you must not forget.
 If a toy has a string that is long enough to go around your wrist twice or thrice, forget about it.
 It could end up around your child’s neck.
 It may seem far-fetched but there have been stories of children choking themselves with string from their own toys.
 A perfect example of such is a push and pull-along toy.
+Parents buy pull toys for their 1 to 3 year olds since it helps with gross motor skills.
 Remember to keep your child away from string generally.